Edgeworth/memerna/CODING.md

 - Format according to the .clang-format
 - Prefer composition and data oriented APIs.
 Use inheritance carefully, if at all.
-- Prefer pass by value and move to pass by const-ref and copy.
 - Prefer non-const pointer for output parameters, const-ref for params, const-pointer for optional references.